generalred512/BigData/README.md

 # **Battle of The Consoles**
-## Explanation of Collaborative Report
-As a group, respond directly to each of the following prompts.
-This report will provide the details of your investigation and should include non-textual representations that communicate the results of your investigation.
-These representations could include charts, tables, graphs, visualizations, or other appropriate resources that augment or clarify your questions, analysis, and answers.

 1. Provide an introduction section that contains the following information:
   - Names of group members